Identifiable Latent Bandits: Leveraging observational data for personalized decision-making: Experiments

-We create simulated observational datasets and bandit instances according to \eqref{eq:scm}, with a multivariate standard Normal for $U$ and randomly sampled $\theta_A$'s from a centralized gaussian distribution, normalized to unit vectors to ensure that the optimal treatment varies with $Z$.
-For the nonlinear mixing function $g$, we used a randomly initialized MLP with invertible square matrices and leaky ReLU activations to ensure invertibility.
-We uniformly sample treatments for the observational data.
-For the bandit task, we average results over 500 patient instances generate from the same process, with different means, selecting actions according to different algorithms.
+\paragraph{Environments} We evaluate \ilb{} in two settings, first a Synthetic environment, obeying the structural equations in \eqref{eq:scm}, with a multivariate standard Normal for $U$, and $\theta_a$'s sampled from a centralized multivariate Normal distribution, normalized to unit vectors to ensure that the optimal treatment varies with $Z$.
+For the nonlinear mixing function $g$, we use a randomly initialized MLP with invertible square matrices and leaky ReLU activations to ensure invertibility.
+We sample treatments uniformly for observational data, $\mc{D}$.
+At inference, we average results over 100 instances with different latent states, generated from the same process.
+To test the sensitivity to problem parameters, we generate data with different sequence lengths $T_o$ and with different layers $L$ in the generating and fitting LVMs.

-We use an MLP with maxout activation functions as the feature extractor with a linear layer and softmax output for both Greedy1 and Greedy2, with the number of layers equal to the number layers in the ground-truth MLP.
-This MLP is not necessarily invertible, but has the same number of latent dimensions as assumed in \Cref{theorem}.
-We do a two-stage training.
-In the first stage, we freeze the MLP weights and train only the classifier, then we train MLP and the classifier together.
-We train the MLP using SGD with momentum and $\ell_2$-regularization with initial learning rate of $0.01$, exponential decay of 0.1, and momentum $0.9$.
-After training the LVM, we use the patient history to estimate each treatment parameter $\theta_a$.
-To test the sensitivity to problem parameters, we run the latent variable model with different sequence lengths $T_o$ and with different layers $L$ in the generating MLP.

-We evaluate the LVM fit using the mean correlation coefficient (MCC), commonly used in the ICA literature~\citep{Hyvarinen2016}, between the true stationary latents $\boldsymbol{Z}_q$ and the recovered latents $\hat{\boldsymbol{z}}$, on a held-out test set of 50 patients.
-To assess the reward model, we report the $R^2$ between estimated and true potential outcomes.
-The results are presented in \Cref{LVM-Results}.
-We have high MCC scores across settings, suggesting that the LVM is successful at inverting the encoding function $g$.
-Increasing the number of layers in the mixing MLP seems to make the learning and recovery tasks more difficult, as expected.
-In all cases, we have high $R^2$ for the reward on the test set, which suggests that our bandit algorithms should do fairly well at identifying the optimal treatment.

-We compare Greedy1 and Greedy2 using fitted LVMs to the same bandit algorithms applied to the ground-truth inverse of the mixing MLP, referred to as the ``oracle'' model.
-As baseline, we used an MAB with Thompson sampling \cite{Thompson1933}, initialized with Gaussian priors and with the ground truth variance of the reward.
-Since all algorithms converge to the optimal arm in the limit, we compare the models in terms of sample efficiency.
-The results are in \Cref{Regret-Plots}.
-We can see that both Greedy1 and Greedy2 algorithms beat the MAB on regret minimization, and start to play the optimal arm early on.
-We can also see from \Cref{Regret-Plots} that the reward predictions for each arm converges in the first 100 iterations.
-Although, there is some bias associated with each arm.
-The Greedy2 algorithm seems more stable compared to Greedy1, but the differences are subtle.
-It would be informative to see their behaviour on a misspecified LVM.